Benny's Shopware Notebook

 If you are running your setup in Digital Ocean's cloud, you can spin up a server with a pre-configured RabbitMQ image.
 This is my recommended and certainly the easiest way to go.

-Otherwise, follow the instructions for setting up RabbitMQ on your server.
+Otherwise, follow the on your server.

 Create a new non-administrative user shopware and grant config/read/write access to the default virtual host '/'